Check out my first novel, midnight's simulacra!

 Firmware

-The firmware is built using arduino-cli in conjunction with GNU Make; I probably ought have used ESP-IDF directly in conjunction with CMake (in which it is naturally expressed) to get the newest Espressif code, but didn't think to do so until I was already pretty far in.
+The firmware is built using ESP-IDF in conjunction with CMake (in which it is naturally expressed), using Espressif's newest 5.4 release.
 I tried to minimize libraries outside of ESP-IDF itself (i.e. no WiFi etc.), coupling my code tightly to "native" ESP-IDF.
-I avoided Arduino SDK contrivances (i.e. pinMode() etc.) entirely; I believe these to do more harm than good.
+I avoided Arduino SDK contrivances (i.e. pinMode() etc.) entirely; I believe these do more harm than good.

 To use it, you'll need prepare a file esp32-s3/dankdryer/dryer-config.h using dryer-network-sample.h as a template.
 Configure your ESSID, passphrase, and MQTT broker.